Contrastive Learning with Stronger Augmentations: Experiments

 \textbf{Running Time} To address the concern of extra training time consuming of CLSA compared to MoCo V2~\cite{chen2020improved}, we compared the results in Table~\ref{tab:ablation2}.
 It is clearly seen that CLSA~(68.3\%, 52.5h) can still achieve better results than MoCo V2~(67.5\%, 53h) with the same running time and converge much faster.
 That also indicates that the optimization of contrastive loss and DDM loss at the same time can also benefit the convergence of representation learning.

 \textbf{The strength of strong augmentation} CLSA achieved promising results by introducing stronger augmentations to further improve self-supervised learning.
 In contrastive-based approach, the weak augmentations need to be carefully designed to remain the identity.
 Thus, we designed the stronger augmentations by randomly sampling operations from a large pool of operations with magnitude in a wide range as shown in Table.~\ref{tab:augmentation}.
 To make the augmentation stronger, we repeated this operation $s$ times.
 In CLSA, we use $s=5$ as default.
 As shown in Table.~\ref{tab:strongmag}, we trained CLSA with 100 epochs and compared the performance with different augmentation strength $s$.
 Here, the comparison is based on the pre-trained model's KNN classification accuracy, where $K$ is set to 20.
 CLSA did not influence too much with different augmentation strength for stronger augmentation.
-That suggests the reliability of CLSA framework, which is very independent of the augmentation strength.
+However, we can clearly see the improvement compared to the baseline with common weakly augmentation ($s=0$).
+That suggests the effectiveness and reliability of CLSA framework, which is very independent of the augmentation strength.
 This property can greatly help CLSA to be adjusted to complement other self-supervised approaches.